 “Est-ce que tu tiens?”

-Literally translated would gives “Do you hold it?”
+Literally translated would give “Do you hold it?”.

 2 – How do you play pétanque?

 There are two types of players.
 You might be better in one of the two categories.

 There is a famous question that you will always hear around a pétanque field in France.